Bascom Slemp Daugherty Jr.

 Sonny was born in Kingsport in 1949.
 He was a graduate of Dobyns Bennett.
 Sonny was a skilled electrician.
 He started his first business, Daugherty Electric, which he owned and operated for many years.
 Sonny then closed that company and became an electrical inspector for the City of Kingsport and went on to become an inspector for the State of Tennessee.
 He was a very loving husband, father, grandfather, and friend.
 Sonny was an avid Dobyns Bennett football fan.

-Sonny was preceded in death by his father, Bascom Daughtery Sr; and his infant brother, Richard Elbert Daughtery.
+Sonny was preceded in death by his father, Bascom Daugherty Sr, and his infant brother, Richard Elbert Daugherty

-Left to cherish his memories are his wife of 36 years, Joyce; daughters, Donna English, and Kim Magiera and husband Joe; brothers, Jerry Bright, Michael King, and William King; grandchildren, Harley, Kailey, Autumn, Jacob, Mercedes, Ealexis, and Payton; two great-grandchildren; mother, Rowena Daugherty; sisters, Sharon Crockett and husband Frank, Patti Vino and husband Jack; several nieces and nephews, and bonus family, Victoria Shaw; and a host of special friends.
+Left to cherish his memories are his wife of 36 years, Joyce; daughters, Donna English , and Kim Magiera and husband Joe; sons, Jerry Bright, Michael King, and William King; grandchildren, Harley, Kailey, Autumn, Jacob, Mercedes, Ealexis, and Payton; two great-grandchildren; mother, Rowena Daugherty; sisters, Sharon Crockett and husband Frank, Patti Vino and husband Jack; several nieces and nephews, and bonus family, Victoria Shaw; and a host of special friends.

-Graveside service will be held on Saturday May 14th at Oak Hill Cemetery at 3:00 pm in the Garden of the Last Supper with Danny Maness officiating.
+Graveside service will be held in the Chapel Mausoleum at Oak Hill Cemetery on Saturday, May 14th at 3:00 pm with Danny Maness officiating.

 Trinity Memorial Centers Funeral Home (423-723-8177) is honored to serve the family.